sandeep-patil/AIML/README.md

-# AIML Journey & Projects Repository
+# AIML Portfolio: Learning to Application

 Welcome!
 This repository is a **comprehensive collection of my AI/ML learning and implementation work**, developed during my M.Tech in Artificial Intelligence and Machine Learning from BITS Pilani, and updated continuously as I progress in this field.